Skip to content

 Description

 A mutant library of bacterium Ruegeria pomeroyi DSS-3, a C-CoMP focal strain, was created by individually arraying random transposon mutants in multi-well plates.
-Visit the following link to access the catalog of arrayed mutants spreadsheet (opens in new window).
+Visit the following link to access the catalog of arrayed mutants spreadsheet.
+An earlier version of this catalog had incorrect gene identifications for about 20% of the mutant locations, and we apologize for any issues it may have caused.

 Pooled mutant libraries (i.e., a mixed pool of thousands of transposon mutants) are available for R. pomeroyi and for Alteromonas sp.
 MIT1002.
 These are suitable for RB-TnSeq studies (Cain et al., 2020).